All remaining performances of Les Miserables: The All-Star Staged Concert are now cancelled. For more information, read here.

 Michael Ball, Alfie Boe, Carrie Hope Fletcher and Matt Lucas will star in the special concert production of Les Miserables in London at the Sondheim Theatre this Christmas.
-The concert production will run at the Sondheim Theatre from 5 Dec.
-2020 - 28 Feb.
-2021.
+The concert production will run at the Sondheim Theatre.

 The concert production of the Les Miserables musical first opened temporarily at the Gielgud Theatre in summer 2019, running from 10th August 2019 while the Queen’s Theatre, now renamed the Sondheim Theatre was refurbished.

 Michael Ball returns to the production after he starred in its London premiere at the Barbican in 1985.
 Ball played Marius Pontmercy in the original production, which quickly transferred to the Palace Theatre in the West End.
 Ball will play Javert in this special concert production of the musical.

 Alfie Boe plays Jean Valjean in the musical.
 Ball and Boe have previously toured the country together on numerous occasions, and have released two number one albums together.
 Boe has previously performed the role of Jean Valjean in the musical at the Queen's in 2011.

 Les Miserables In Concert also features Carrie Hope Fletcher, who heads back to where her career began as a child playing Young Eponine in the musical in 2001.
 She returned to the production in 2013 to play the older version of the character, and will take on the role of Fantine in the show in this concert production.
 Fletcher recently starred as Veronica in the West End production of Heathers the Musical.

 Matt Lucas also appears in the concert.
 The Little Britain actor takes on the role of Thénardier in the concert after he played the part at a 25th anniversary concert of the show in 2010, and then took on the role in the full West End production in 2011.